© Helvellyn Cottages 2018

 Ullswater Memorial Project

-As part of the World War One Commemorations we have been involved in researching the lives of the men who fought, and in some cases died, in the war, as well as looking at life in the Dale at that time, including residents from 1 and 2 Low Rake.
-For more information on this please visit the Ullswater Memorial Website using the link below.
+As part of the World War One Commemorations we have been involved in researching the lives of the men who fought, and in some cases died, in the war, as well as looking at life in the Dale at that time.
+For more information on this please visit the Ullswater Memorial Website.

 If you would like to book or would like more information on the cottages please contact us.